scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

    By 2020 roughly 200 million people worldwide will suffer from photoreceptor diseases such as retinitis pigmentosa and age-related macular degeneration, and a variety of retinal sight restoration technologies are being developed to target these diseases.
-   Two brands of retinal prostheses are currently approved for implantation in patients.
-   Analogous to cochlear implants, these devices use a grid of electrodes to stimulate remaining retinal cells.
+One technology, analogous to cochlear implants, uses a grid of electrodes to stimulate remaining retinal cells.
+   Two brands of retinal prostheses are currently approved for implantation in patients with late stage photoreceptor disease.
    Clinical experience with these implants has made it apparent that the vision restored by these devices differs substantially from normal sight.
-   Here we present *pulse2percept*, an open-source Python implementation of a computational model that can predict the perceptual experience of retinal prosthesis patients across a wide range of implant configurations.
+To better understand the outcomes of this technology, we developed *pulse2percept*, an open-source Python implementation of a computational model that predicts the perceptual experience of retinal prosthesis patients across a wide range of implant configurations.
    A modular and extensible user interface exposes the different building blocks of the software, making it easy for users to simulate novel implants, stimuli, and retinal models.
-   We hope that this library will contribute substantially to the field of medicine by providing a tool to accelerate the development of visual prostheses suitable for human trials.
+   We hope that this library will contribute substantially to the field of medicine by providing a tool to accelerate the development of visual prostheses.

 .. class:: keywords

-   bionic vision, retinal implant, pulse2percept
+   bionic vision, retinal implant, pulse2percept, prosthesis

 Introduction
 ------------

-Two of the most frequent causes of blindness in the developed world are retinitis pigmentosa (RP) and age-related macular degeneration (AMD) :cite:`Bunker1984,EyeDiseases2004`.
+Two frequent causes of blindness in the developed world are age-related macular degeneration (AMD) and retinitis pigmentosa (RP) :cite:`Bunker1984,EyeDiseases2004`.
 Both of these diseases have a hereditary component, and are characterized by a progressive degeneration of photoreceptors